Victor-Brito/SceneKit-SwiftUI-Coordinator-WWDC23-/README.md

-# WWDC 23 Swift Student Challenge - SwiftUI Project with SceneKit and Coordinator Pattern
+# WWDC 23 Swift Student Challenge - SwiftUI Project with SceneKit and Coordinator

 Welcome to my project for the WWDC 23 Swift Student Challenge!
 This is a project developed in SwiftPM, which I took as an opportunity to study and implement the use of SceneKit together with SwiftUI, as well as explore the Coordinator design pattern.